aratama/purescript-firebase4/readme.md

-# purescript-firebase3
+# purescript-firebase4

-WIP Firebase 3.0 API Bindings.
+WIP.
+Firebase 4.x API Bindings for PureScript.

 There's already an another bindings for Firebase: